SOLOMON'S SEAL (Polygonatum)

 Solomon's Seal (Polygonatum biflorum)

 Type: Perennial Hardiness: Zones 4a - 9b Bloom Time: Mid - Late Spring/Early Summer

 Cultivation: Rhizomes should be planted 2 inches deep in the Spring or Fall. but may safely be done at any time, if taken up with plenty of soil, until they begin to shoot in the spring, when the ground should be dug about them and kept clean from weeds.
 They should also have room to spread and must not be removed oftener than every third or fourth year.
 To give Solomon's Seal a good start when planting, the soil should be well broken up with a fork and have a little mild manure worked in.

 Pests/Diseases: No special problems

-Dividing/Transplanting: By dividing rhizomes, tubers, corms or bulbs (including offsets), or by seeds.
-Gather and sow seeds as soon as gathered in autumn,will germinate in early spring.
+Propogation/Transplanting: By dividing rhizomes, tubers, corms or bulbs (including offsets), or by seeds.
+Gather and sow seeds as soon as gathered in autumn, they will germinate in early spring.
 The best time to transplant or part the roots is in autumn, after the stalks decay.
 Seed grown plants will take as long as four years to reach blooming size.
 When harvesting the roots, leave several inches (or 3-4 nodes) of the newest portion untouched so that you don't kill or damage the plant.

 Solomon's Seal is named for the Biblical King Solomon, who, granted great wisdom by the Hebrew God, had a special seal that aided him in his magical workings, allowing him to command demons without coming to harm.
 According to herbal lore, King Solomon himself placed his seal upon this plant when he recognized its great value.
 Those with imagination can see the seal on the rootstock in the circular scars left by the stem after it dies back.
 In A.D.
-130-200, the most famous physician of his day, Galen, recommended the use of Solomon's Seal root to remove freckles, spots and marks for a fresh, fair and lovely skin.
-In the sixteenth century, the herbalist, John Gerard, in his Herball, claimed that Solomon's Seal was an effective treatment for cuts, wounds and bruises of all kinds (when used in a poultice).
-The herbalist also said that when taken internally, the roots were excellent for "broken bones to knit."
-So enamored by Solomon's Seal's diverse healing qualities, he pronounced: "Common experience teacheth, that in the world there is not to be found another herbe comparable to it."
+130-200, the most famous physician of his day, Galen, recommended the use of Solomon's Seal root to remove freckles, spots and marks for a fair and lovely skin.
+In the sixteenth century, the herbalist John Gerard, was so enamored by Solomon's Seal's diverse healing qualities, thathe pronounced: "Common experience teacheth, that in the world there is not to be found another herbe comparable to it." and in his Herball, claimed that Solomon's Seal was an effective treatment for cuts, wounds and bruises of all kinds when used in a poultice.
+He also wrote that when taken internally, the roots were excellent for "broken bones to knit."
 In his publication, Theatrum Botanicum, of 1640, John Parkinson, a renowned British apothecary, noted that Italian women used the root to improve their complexions and retain their beauty and agelessness.
 In North America, early native tribes made a tea of the rootstock as a cure for women's complaints and general internal pains.